 Instructions

-• In a large heavy skillet (that has a tight fitting lid), heat the avocado oil over medium-high heat.
+• Sauté the Veggies: In a large heavy skillet (that has a tight fitting lid), heat the avocado oil over medium-high heat.
 Add the onion and carrot.
 Sauté for 5-6 minutes with a silicone or wooden spoon.

-• Push the onion and carrot to the perimeter of the pan, creating a space in the center.
+• Toast the Tomato Paste: Push the onion and carrot to the perimeter of the pan, creating a space in the center.
 Add the tomato paste to the center and cook for 2-3 minutes.

-• Reduce to medium heat.
+• Add Garlic & Rice: Reduce to medium heat.
 Add the garlic and stir until completely combined.
 Stir in the rice and sauté for 1-2 minutes.

-• Pour in the chicken broth, tomato bouillon, chili powder, and cumin.
-Scrape any brown bits off the pot of the pot.
+• Simmer: Pour in the chicken broth, tomato bouillon, chili powder, and cumin.
+Scrape any brown bits off the bottom of the pot.
 Bring to a boil.

-• Cover and reduce the heat to low.
+• Steam the Rice: Cover and reduce the heat to low.
 Cook for 15 minutes.

-• After 15 minutes, remove the pan from the heat.
+• Rest & Fluff: After 15 minutes, remove the pan from the heat.
 Leave the lid on for an additional 5 minutes.
 Remove the lid and allow the rice to rest for at least another 5 minutes before fluffing.
 Fluff gently with a fork.

 Did you make this recipe?
 Leave a comment below!